 - Select MBA Elective Courses: Classes that satisfy this degree requirement are designated as such each year in the academic schedule.
 Class offerings vary and are subject to change, but may include Consumer Marketing & Brand Management, Analytics Consulting Lab, Software Entrepreneurship, Customer Analytics, and Consumer Insights.
-Please refer to the quarterly and yearly schematics to see all courses that fulfill the practical requirement. - MBA Consulting Project (Field Study BA578): MBA Program Office sourced projects available to MBA students to apply in the autumn and spring quarter for 4 credit hours. - Service Corps Project (Field Study BA578): Project-based program administered by the MBA student organization Net Impact and supported by the MBA Program Office. - Entrepreneurial Law Clinic: MBA students may apply through the Buerk Center for Entrepreneurship for participation in a minimum two quarters of the program. - UW Investment Management Company Independent Study Program (UWINCO): An investment research experience through a 4-credit quarter-long project where second-year MBA students focus on timely capital market issues faced by investors. - Dempsey Startup Competition: MBA students must enter the business competition and be accepted to the Investment Round to be eligible to satisfy the degree requirement. - Global Consulting Project (IBUS579): Participating in the Global Business Center's social entrepreneurship project in India. - Board Fellows: MBA students may apply through Foster Consulting & Business Development Center to become a non-voting member of a non-profit board and conduct a valuable applied project for the organization.
-The projects must be approved in advance by the MBA Program Office for degree requirement satisfaction. - Applied Independent Study (600-level course): Project-based activities sourced by MBA students sponsored by a company or organized with significant interaction with business professionals to address a current relevant company or industry challenge.
-Entrepreneurial business projects may also be considered.
-The projects must be approved in advance by the MBA Program Office for degree requirement satisfaction.
+Please refer to the quarterly and yearly schematics to see all courses that fulfill the practical requirement. - MBA Consulting Project (Field Study BA578): MBA Program Office sourced projects available to MBA students to apply in the autumn and spring quarter for 4 credit hours. - Service Corps Project (Field Study BA578): Project-based program administered by the MBA student organization Net Impact and supported by the MBA Program Office. - Entrepreneurial Law Clinic: MBA students may apply through the Buerk Center for Entrepreneurship for participation in a minimum of two quarters of the program. - Dempsey Startup Competition: MBA students must enter the business competition and be accepted to the Investment Round to be eligible to satisfy the degree requirement. - Global Consulting Project (IBUS579): Participating in the Global Business Center's social entrepreneurship project in India. - Board Fellows: MBA students may apply through Foster Consulting & Business Development Center to become a non-voting member of a non-profit board and conduct a valuable applied project for the organization.
+The project scope must be approved in advance by the MBA Program Office for degree requirement satisfaction. - Creative Destruction Lab- students work to support ventures including developing financial models, evaluating potential markets, and fine-tuning strategies for scaling. - Applied Independent Study (600-level course): Project-based activities sourced by MBA students sponsored by a company or organized with significant interaction with business professionals to address a current relevant company or industry challenge.

-• Foster Venture Fellows (600-level Independent Study): The Entrepreneurship &Venture Capital Club student organization secures MBA student venture capital-based projects.
-The projects must be approved in advance by the MBA Program Office for degree requirement satisfaction.
+- Entrepreneurial business projects may also be considered.
+The project scope must be approved in advance by the MBA Program Office for degree requirement satisfaction. - Foster Venture Fellows (600-level Independent Study): The Entrepreneurship &Venture Capital Club student organization secures MBA student venture capital-based projects.
+The project scope must be approved in advance by the MBA Program Office for degree requirement satisfaction.